 The fashion market has always been a competitive space, and even more so now, especially during the pandemic.
-More consumers are shopping online, which is why personalization has become even more important.
-If I’m shopping around for a cutout dress with all-over silver sequins for an New Year's Eve cocktail party, I’d love to see an endless and diverse selection of similar items, and maybe even a whole outfit to complete the look.
-Just like any other online shopper, if I don’t see what I’m looking for within 2-3 minutes, I’m going to search somewhere else.
+More consumers are shopping online, which is why personalization has become more important than ever.
+If I’m shopping around for a cutout dress with all-over silver sequins for a New Year’s Eve cocktail party, I’d love to see an endless and diverse selection of similar items, and maybe even a whole outfit to complete the look.
+But just like any other online shopper, if I don’t see what I’m looking for within two to three minutes, I’m going to search somewhere else.
 This realization is something that retailers have really woken up to.

 Lily AI built out an in-house styling team right when the company was founded.
 Why was this such a key part of how we built our platform, and what are your team’s core responsibilities?

 Our in-house styling team’s core responsibilities include in-depth research and development of product attribution for multiple categories, across all genders and unisex/genderless.
-To name just a few, those categories include apparel, handbags, shoes, swimwear, intimates, to even socks & hosiery - with more on the way.
-Creating our core taxonomy for each category is essential to train our automation “to think and behave like a stylist”.
-Our in-house styling team continues to grow and develop our existing categories to ensure attributes are updated to the latest terminology used in the fashion and retail spaces.
+To name just a few, those categories include apparel, handbags, shoes, swimwear, intimates, and even socks/hosiery – with more on the way.
+Creating our core taxonomy for each category is essential to train our automation “to think and behave like a stylist.”
+Our in-house styling team continues to grow and develop our existing categories to ensure attributes are updated with the latest terminology used in the fashion and retail spaces.